#74: Megalopolis

 Release Date: September 27th, 2024

-Format: Theater (Cinemark at The Pike Outlets in Long Beach, CA)
+Format: DCP (Cinemark at The Pike Outlets in Long Beach, CA)

 Written by: Francis Ford Coppola